19hours/sg-statutes/Acts/Securities and Futures Act.md

 (B) his record of past performance or expertise,

-having regard to the nature of his duties as an appointed, provisional or temporary representative; or
+having regard to the nature of his duties as an appointed, provisional or temporary representative;

+[Act 34 of 2012 wef 18/03/2013]

-(iii) the Authority has reason to believe that he will not carry on business in the type of regulated activity for which he is appointed efficiently, honestly or fairly;
+(iii) the Authority has reason to believe that he will not carry, or has not carried, on business in the type of regulated activity for which he is appointed efficiently, honestly or fairly; or

+[Act 34 of 2012 wef 18/03/2013]

+(iv) the Authority has reason to believe that he has not acted in the best interests of the subscribers or customers of his principal;

+[Act 34 of 2012 wef 18/03/2013]

 (i) the Authority has reason to believe that he may not be able to act in the best interests of the subscribers or customers of his principal, having regard to his reputation, character, financial integrity and reliability;